Jeff Korek

-Korek was selected to SuperLawyers and to Best Lawyers in America for the years 2006-2022.
+Korek has been selected to SuperLawyers and to Best Lawyers in America for the years 2006-2023.
 He received Best Lawyers “Lawyer of the Year, Personal Injury Litigation – Plaintiffs, NYC" for 2016 and "Lawyer of the Year, Medical Malpractice Law - Plaintiffs, NYC" for 2020.
 He was also included in New York Magazine’s New York's Best Lawyers from 2006-2023.
 He was admitted to the New York and New Jersey state bars and the United States District Court for both Southern and Eastern Districts of New York in 1986.
 Korek was admitted to the bar for the United States Supreme Court in 2013.

 Career

 After graduating from the Maurice A Deane School of Law at Hofstra University, Korek worked as a chauffeur, receptionist and file clerk for F. Lee Bailey and Aaron J. Broder.
 Korek was admitted to the New York bar in 1986.

 Korek joined Gersowitz Libo & Korek in 1992.
 He previously worked for Weitz & Luxenberg and Leahey and Johnson.